 As millions of users have learnt, Google Earth is an amazing program and resource.
 This virtual globe gives us the ability to discover and search the world from above, making for an experience that is both educational and entertaining.
-With street view and maps also available, users are now not only able to explore the world from above, but from the ground too.
+With the street view and maps also available, users are now not only able to explore the world from above but from the ground too.

 And it just got better!
 The system recently underwent a serious facelift, with more than 700 trillion pixels being added to the picture, making the Google Earth experience more realistic and accurate.
 The latest version can even be used to check out the surface of Mars, if you are so inclined.